Written by Zoe Lance Adapted from a story by Phil Ford

 “Told ya,” Clyde smirked victoriously.
 His smirk slowly faded as he noticed the setting sun, the curtain that usually covered the cottage opening was haphazardly strewn on the floor.
 “It’s getting dark anyway, I don’t think it’s safe to go looking in the dark.”

 Clyde noticed Rani had completely devoured her meat and smirked, “Well, until then, I spot another piece of meat in that cauldron.”

 “Race you!”
-Rani exclaimed, leaping from her seat and launch herself at the black cooking pot.
-Clyde was not far behind.
+Rani exclaimed, leaping from her seat and launching herself at the black cooking pot, Clyde not far behind.